 As a nutritionist working in the sub-continent, I came across patients from all income groups; from very poor to low middle-class and high-middle class, as well as affluent people.
-At the Tahir Heart Institute I spent more time in consultation with those from poorer backgrounds and it was challenging yet rewarding experience to consult with them.
 For example, whenever I advised those from poorer backgrounds to eat fruits, which is an essential part of a healthy diet, I often saw tears in their eyes.
 I would therefore help them to budget to adjust their lifestyle so they could afford healthy foods.
 For example, take a labourer who I knew already consumed a packet of biscuits in the morning.
 I would persuade them that instead of buying biscuits, buy an apple, or two guavas or two to three bananas with the same money and so on.
-In this way they could benefit from a healthier diet without having to spend more than they already did.
+In this way, they could benefit from a healthier diet without having to spend more than they already did.

 Fasting – according to numerous new researches – is a natural and effective way to enhance immunity and fight inflammation (1, 2).
 All organs are able to rest and regenerate while the body detoxifies itself (3).
 Thus, a person may be able to get rid of degenerative diseases and enhance their immune system, so long as they are not suffering from Covid-19 or other any other disease, as the Qur’an, forbids the ill from fasting (4).

 At Sehri time, it is wise to have one or two whole wheat chapatis (an unleavened flatbread originating from the Indian subcontinent) to help provide energy for a long day.
-Chapatis or some other sources of slow releasing carbohydrates, like whole wheat bread, provide slow-releasing energy for a whole day of fasting.
+Chapatis or some other sources of slow-releasing carbohydrates, like whole-wheat bread, provide slow-releasing energy for a whole day of fasting.
 Chapatis should be moderately heated with extra virgin olive oil (or Desi ghee [clarified butter] if living in South Asian countries).
-Both olive oil and clarified butter have anti-viral propreties (6, 7).
-Left over chapatis are a good choice for dinner, as fermentation increases bio-availability of vitamin B. If chapatis are unavailable, then whole wheat bread is a good alternative.
-An omelet (green onions, or tomatoes, green chilies and spinach may be added to improve anti-oxidants) or left over curry from dinner is a good choice.
+Both olive oil and clarified butter have anti-viral properties (6, 7).
+Leftover chapatis are a good choice for dinner, as fermentation increases bio-availability of vitamin B. If chapatis are unavailable, then whole wheat bread is a good alternative.
+An omelette (green onions, or tomatoes, green chillies and spinach may be added to improve anti-oxidants) or leftover curry from dinner is a good choice.

 It is ill-advised to indulge in over-sleeping during the day, but rather should have a productive and energetic day.
 At the same time, we should also try to conserve our energy by avoiding more physically taxing activities, avoiding excess sweating.
 When patients asked me about exercise while fasting, I would tell them that it is always a good idea to walk for fifteen to thirty minutes after preparing Iftar.
 While walking, one can also make use of the time before Iftar in reciting Durood Shareef (sending salutations upon the Holy Prophet (sa)) along with various other prayers.
 This is a safer time for going on a walk so as not to lose our energy or put our fast at risk.

 Fresh juice or smoothies with strawberries or other fruit can be prepared at home and honey should be used instead of sugar.
 One can also make a simple mixture of honey and water, which was the preferred drink of the Holy Prophet (sa) (10).
-One can also have bone broth, or any soup with immunity boosting seasonings.
+One can also have bone broth or any soup with immunity-boosting seasonings.
 Any one of the above choices with a healthy drink is good enough for our digestive system to get ready for dinner.
-It is also the practice of the Holy Prophet (sa) to eat fruit before meals rather than having fruit as a desert after meals like we normally would.
-Eating fruit before meals helps to secrete digestive enzymes and helps in digesting meals.
+It is also the practice of the Holy Prophet (sa) to eat fruit before meals rather than having fruit as a dessert after meals like we normally would.
+Eating fruit before meals help to secrete digestive enzymes and helps in digesting meals.
 Also, increasing satiety helps with weight reduction (11).